apache/trafficserver/doc/developer-guide/plugins/hooks-and-transactions/ssl-hooks.en.rst

 In theory this hook could apply and be useful for non-SSL connections as well, but at this point this hook is only called in the SSL sequence.

-The TLS handshake processing will not proceed until :c:func:`TSSslVConnReenable()` is called either from within the hook callback or from another piece of code.
+The TLS handshake processing will not proceed until :c:func:`TSVConnReenable()` is called either from within the hook callback or from another piece of code.

 TS_VCONN_CLOSE_HOOK